Peripheral nervous system: Autonomic nervous system

 The autonomic nervous system (ANS) controls involuntary responses to regulate physiological functions.
-The brain and spinal cord of the central nervous system are connected with organs that have smooth muscle, such as the heart, bladder, and other cardiac, exocrine, and endocrine related organs, by ganglionic neurons.
+The brain and spinal cord of the central nervous system are connected with organs that have smooth muscle or cardiac muscle, such as the heart, bladder, and other cardiac, exocrine, and endocrine related organs, by ganglionic neurons.
 The most notable physiological effects from autonomic activity are pupil constriction and dilation, and salivation of saliva.
 The autonomic nervous system is always activated, but is either in the sympathetic or parasympathetic state.
 Depending on the situation, one state can overshadow the other, resulting in a release of different kinds of neurotransmitters.

 Sympathetic nervous system

-The sympathetic system is activated during a “fight or flight” situation in which mental stress or physical danger is encountered.
+The sympathetic system is activated during a "fight or flight" situation in which mental stress or physical danger is encountered.
 Neurotransmitters such as norepinephrine, and epinephrine are released, which increases heart rate and blood flow in certain areas like muscle, while simultaneously decreasing activities of non-critical functions for survival, like digestion.
 The systems are independent to each other, which allows activation of certain parts of the body, while others remain rested.

 Parasympathetic nervous system

-Primarily using the neurotransmitter acetylcholine (ACh) as a mediator, the parasympathetic system allows the body to function in a “rest and digest” state.
+Primarily using the neurotransmitter acetylcholine (ACh) as a mediator, the parasympathetic system allows the body to function in a "rest and digest" state.
 Consequently, when the parasympathetic system dominates the body, there are increases in salivation and activities in digestion, while heart rate and other sympathetic response decrease.
 Unlike the sympathetic system, humans have some voluntary controls in the parasympathetic system.
 The most prominent examples of this control are urination and defecation.